ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/imageHelp.md

 For people with visual processing disorders, a detailed description of a complex image helps them to more quickly or completely understand the information being conveyed by the image.

-### Tips for writing effective alternative text descriptions

-The following are based on <a href="https://webaim.org">WebAIM</a>'s guidelines for writing effective alternative text:

-* **Be accurate and equivalent** in presenting the same *content* and *function* of the image.

-* When **images are used as links**, the alternative text should describe the target of the link.

-* **Be succinct.** This means the correct content and function of the image should be presented as succinctly as is appropriate.
-Typically no more than a few words are necessary, though rarely a short sentence or two may be appropriate.
-The length should not exceed 100 characters.

-* **Do NOT be redundant** or provide the same information as text that is already part of the document.

-* **Do NOT use the phrases "image of ..." or "graphic of ..."** to describe the image.
-Assistive technologies notify the user of the image.
-It is your job to describe the purpose or the content of the image.
-If the image is a photograph or illustration, etc. of important content, it may be useful to include this in the alternative text.

-* **Do NOT include file names or sizes** as part of the alternative text.

-### More about captions

-* In some cases, where the caption sufficiently describes the purpose of the image, it may not be necessary to provide a short description.
-Alternatively, it may be useful to use the short description to provide a slightly more detailed description than the caption.

-* In other cases the caption may be providing detailed information about an image (e.g. the names of people listed by row in a group picture), whereby the short description should provide a shorter text description of the purpose of the image (e.g. group picture of ...).

 ### More information